I have been asked by many senior citizens and people close to their Download Circular).

 Senior citizens planning to get NPS account should invest Rs 50,000 in their Tier 1 account.
-This would give them tax deduction u/s 80CCD(1B).
-They are free to choose the asset allocation and can invest 75% in equity.
-As the idea is to invest for short-term (3 to 5 years), I would recommend having maximum allocation to debt category (government or corporate).
-If this tax benefit continues for years to come and you are still in higher tax bucket, you can keep contributing till next 3 years.
+This would give them Income Tax benefit continues for years to come and you are still in higher

 At the end of 3 years you would have contributed Rs 1,50,000 (Rs 50,000 for 3 years) and assuming returns of 8% you would have Rs 1.75 lakhs.
 At this time (end of 3 years) you can either exit or wait for a year without contributing.
 The idea is to have final corpus less than Rs 2 Lakhs.
-You would be able to withdraw 100% amount but only 60% is tax free.
-For remaining 40% amount you would be taxed at marginal tax rate.
+You would be able to withdraw 100% amount but only 60% is Income Tax rate.

-This strategy works best for people who are close to retirement and know their income and hence their tax slab is going to come down in next 3-4 years.
+This strategy works best for people who are close to Income Tax slab is going to come down in next 3-4 years.

 Also Read: Senior Citizens’ Savings Scheme: Excellent Investment for Senior Citizens